Red Hen Publications

 • • • •

-Lucius did seem to understand that nothing good would happen to the child who was given the Diary.
+Lucius did seem to understand that nothing good would happen to whoever was given the Diary.
 And this may have been when he started talking about sending Draco to Durmstrang to get him out of the way of the situation (even though we only heard about Lucius’s proposal to send Draco off to Durmstrang in GoF).
 I suspect that Lucius had no idea that deploying the diary might reincarnate a young Tom Riddle.
 That would probably have been a nasty surprise if it had come off, and we don’t know what he would have done about it.

 But, had he known, he might have thought he could control a young Riddle.
 Which would have been a mistake.
 Riddle is not amenable to control.
 He is not vulnerable to the demands and unspoken agreements which underlie social “contracts” and only goes through the motions as long as he is getting something he wants from them.
 And, to be honest, he doesn’t give squat about politics.